Tarpan: Appearance

+A watercolor painting of a tarpan by Charles Hamilton Smith (1841), based on eyewitness accounts.

-Traditionally two tarpan subtypes have been proposed, the forest tarpan and steppe tarpan, although there seem to be only minor differences in type.
-The general view is that there was only one subspecies, the tarpan, Equus ferus ferus.
-The last individual, which died in captivity in 1909, was between 140 and 145 cm tall at the withers and had a thick, falling mane, a grullo coat colour, dark legs and primitive markings, including a dorsal stripe and shoulder stripes.
+Traditionally two subtypes have been proposed, the forest tarpan and steppe tarpan, based on minor differences in type.
+The general view is that the only subspecies is the tarpan, Equus ferus ferus.
+The last individual was between 140 and 145 cm tall at the withers and had a grullo coat colour, dark legs, a dorsal stripe, poorly defined shoulder stripe, and a thick, semi-erect mane.

-A number of coat colour genotypes have been identified within European wild horses from the Pleistocene and Holocene: those creating bay, black and leopard complex are known from the wild horse population in Europe and were depicted in cave paintings of wild horses during the Pleistocene.
+Several coat colour genotypes have been identified within European wild horses from the Pleistocene and Holocene - those creating bay, black, and leopard complex are known from the wild horse population in Europe and were depicted in cave paintings of wild horses during the Pleistocene.
 The dun gene, a dilution gene seen in Przewalski's horse that also creates the grullo or "blue dun" coat seen in the Konik has not yet been studied in European wild horses.
-It is likely that at least some wild horses had a dun coat.
+At least some wild horses likely had a dun coat.

 Historical reports are ambiguous on whether tarpans had standing manes like wild equines or falling manes like domesticated horses.

-The appearance of European wild horses may be reconstructed with genetic, osteologic and historic data.
+The appearance of European wild horses may be reconstructed with genetic, osteologic, and historic data.
 One genetic study suggests that bay was the predominant colour in European wild horses.
 During the Mesolithic, a gene coding a black coat colour appeared on the Iberian peninsula.
-This colour spread east but was less common than bay in the investigated sample and never reached Siberia.
+This colour spread east, but was less common than bay in the investigated sample and never reached Siberia.
 Bay in combination with dun results in the "bay dun" colour seen in Przewalski's horses; black with dun creates the grullo coat.
 A loss of the dun dilution may have been advantageous in more forested western European landscapes, as dark colours were a better camouflage in forests.
 Pangaré or "mealy" coloration, a characteristic of other wild equines, might have been present in at least some European wild horses, as historic accounts report a light belly.

 Historic references report that most tarpans were black dun (grullo, "blue dun") colour.
 Some black individuals were reported to have domestic colours like white or grey legs.
 Authors, such as Peter Pallas, believed tarpans to be escaped farm horses.